↑

 And in water… there is bacteria.

-While on the trail we can’t survive just on wine and beer.
-That’s why we need to find a way to filter and purify water while backpacking.
+Sadly, while camping and backpacking we can’t survive just on wine and beer.
+That’s why we need to figure out how to filter and purify water while backpacking.

-Sure you can try to carry all the water you need, but water gets real heavy, real fast.
+Sure you can try to carry all the water you need, but water gets really heavy, really fast.
 A gallon of water weighs a little over eight pounds and you’ll need almost a gallon of water a day while backpacking.
-That means if you’re going on a backpacking trip longer than one night, you’ll have to find a way to purify water.
+That means if you’re going on a hiking trip longer than one night, you’ll have to find a way to purify water.

 So what are your options?
-What types of filters, purifiers, chemicals, etc. do you need to make sure you’ll always be able to purify water while backpacking?
+What types of filters, purifiers, chemical tabs, etc. do you need to make sure you’ll always be able to purify water while camping?

-First, we’ll go over the basics of water purification while out in the wild.
-Then we’ll look at the most common methods you can use to get clean water while hiking.
+First, we’ll go over the basics of water purification while in the wilderness.
+Then we’ll look at the most common methods you can use to always get filtered water while hiking.

 how to purify water while backpacking with tablets, pantyhose, filter,